-PGCert Education Two specialist leadership and management Either MAED4026 (Leadership and modules from those available (i.e. MAED4022 Creative Approaches Management) Organisational Improvement through Action to Educational Research, MAED 4023 Policy and Management Leadership or of Change, MAED 4024 Performance MAED4028 Leading Management, MAED 4064 Mentoring and
+PGCert Education Two specialist leadership and management Either MAED4026 (Leadership and modules from those available (i.e. MAED4022 Creative Approaches Management) Organisational Improvement through Action to Educational , Research, MAED 4023 Policy and Management Leadership or of Change, MAED 4024 Performance MAED4028 Leading Management, MAED 4064 Mentoring and 3

-Coaching, MAED4015 F and Managing in Professional Development (full-time students Church Schools only)),or a themed nego tiated learning module ie. MAED4007/4107 (in combination with a leadership module) or a learning module, MAED PGDip Education MAED4006 A specialist leadership (Leadership and Contemporary Issues Research Methods or and management Management) in Education: theory, any available module module from the policy and practice if exiting with a PGDip above.
-ME Education MAED4440 40 credit dis sertation on a theme in Any available module.
-(Leadership and Leadership and Manage ement • Management) or MA Education MAED4460 Dissertation on a theme in leadership and management.
-(Leadership and · - Management)
+Coaching, MAED4015 Personal and Professional Development (full-time students only)),or a themed negotiated learning module ie. MAED4007/4107 (in combination with a leadership module) or a double negotiated learning module, MAED4008/4108. and Managing in Church Schools PGDip Education (Leadership and Management) MAED4006 Contemporary Issues in Education: theory, policy and practice MAED4001 Research Methods or any available module if exiting with a PGDip A specialist leadership and management module from the above.
+ME Education (Leadership and Management) MAED4440 40 credit dissertation on a theme in Leadership and Management Any available module. or MA Education (Leadership and Management) MAED4460 Dissertation on a theme in leadership and management.